-The financial highlights table is intended to help you understand a Fund's financial performance for the period of a Fund's operations.
+The financial highlights table is intended to help you understand the Fund's financial performance for the period of a Fund's operations.
 Certain information reflects financial results for a single Fund share.
 The total returns in the tables represent the rate that an investor would have earned (or lost) on an investment in a Fund (assuming reinvestment if all dividends and distributions).
-This information for the Recurrent Natural Resources Fund has been derived from the financial statements audited by RSM US LLP, whose report, along with the Recurrent Natural Resources Fund's financial statements and related notes, are included in the Recurrent Natural Resources Fund's October 31, 2017 annual report, which is available upon request and incorporated by reference in the Statement of Additional Information.
+This information for the Fund has been derived from the financial statements audited by RSM US LLP, whose report, along with the Fund's financial statements and related notes, are included in the Fund's October 31, 2018 annual report, which is available upon request and incorporated by reference in the Statement of Additional Information.

-Per Share Data and Ratios for a Share of Beneficial Interest Outstanding Throughout each Period
+Per Share Data and Ratios for a Share of Beneficial Interest Outstanding Throughout The Period

-Class I (1)

-Period Ended October 31, 2017

-Net asset value, beginning of period \$ 20.00

-Activity from investment operations:

-Net investment income (2) 0.03

-Net realized and unrealized gain on investments (3) 0.09

-Total from investment operations 0.12

-Net asset value, end of period \$ 20.12

-Total return (4) 0.60%

-Net assets, at end of period (000's) \$ 127

-Ratio of net expenses to average net assets (5)(6)(8) 1.25%

-Ratio of gross expenses to average net assets (5)(6)(8)(9) 155.35%

-Ratio of net investment income to average net assets (6)(8) 46.90%

-Portfolio Turnover Rate (7) 0%
+Class I For th Period E October 31 he Inded Net asset value, beginning of period \$ 20.00 Activity from investment operations: Net investment income (2) Net realized and unrealized loss on investments (3) Total from investment operations 0.97 (1.53) (0.56) Less distributions from: Return of capital (1.30) Net asset value, end of period \$ 18.14 Total return (4) (3.10)% Net assets, at end of period (000's) \$ 8,591 Ratio of net expenses to average net assets (5)(6)(7) Ratio of gross expenses to average net assets (5)(7) Ratio of net investment income to average net assets (7) Portfolio Turnover Rate (8) 1.25% 7.39% 4.85% 116%

-- (1) The Recurrent Natural Resources Fund Class I shares commenced operations on October 27, 2017.
-Start of performance is October 30, 2017. - (2) Per share amounts calculated using the average shares method, which more appropriately presents the per share data for the period. - (3) Net realized and unrealized gain (loss) on investments per share are balancing amounts necessary to reconcile the change in net asset value per share for the period, and may not reconcile with aggregate gains (losses) in the statement of operations due to the share transactions for the period. - (4) Total returns are historical and assume changes in share price and reinvestment of dividends and distributions.
+- (1) The Recurrent MLP & Infrastructure Fund commenced operations on November 2, 2017. - (2) Per share amounts calculated using the average shares method, which more appropriately presents the per share data for the period. - (3) Net realized and unrealized gain/(loss) on investments per share are balancing amounts necessary to reconcile the change in net asset value per share for the period, and may not reconcile with aggregate gains/(losses) in the statement of operations due to the share transactions for the period. - (4) Total returns are historical and assume changes in share price and reinvestment of dividends and distributions.
 Total returns for periods of less than one year are not annualized.
-Total returns would be lower absent fee waivers. - (5) Does not include the expenses of other investment companies in which the Fund invests, if any - (6) Annualized. - (7) Not Annualized - (8) Ratio calculated for each share class as a whole, therefore an individual investor's ratio may vary. - (9) Represents the ratio of expenses to average net assets absent fee waivers and/or expense reimbursements by the Advisor.
+Total returns would be lower absent fee waivers. - (5) Does not include the expenses of other investment companies in which the Fund invests, if any. - (6) Represents the ratio of expenses to average net assets net of fee waivers and/or expense reimbursements by the Advisor. - (7) Annualized. - (8) Not annualized.